hotio/website/docs/containers/plex.md

 ## Claim your server

-Go to [plex.tv/claim](https://www.plex.tv/claim){: target=_blank rel="noopener noreferrer" } and login with your account, copy the claim code and add it to the environment variable like this `-e PLEX_CLAIM="claim-xxxxxxxxxxxxxxxxxxxx"`.
+Go to [plex.tv/claim](https://www.plex.tv/claim){: target=_blank rel="noopener noreferrer" } and login with your account, copy the claim token and add it to the environment variable like this `-e PLEX_CLAIM_TOKEN="claim-xxxxxxxxxxxxxxxxxxxx"`.
 When starting the new plex server for the first time, the server will be added to your account.

-## Plex Pass
+## Plex Beta

-If you are a Plex Pass subscriber, you can enable the install of beta builds with `-e PLEX_PASS="yes"`.
+If you are a Plex Pass subscriber, you can enable the install of beta builds with `-e PLEX_BETA_INSTALL="yes"`.
 When the container starts, a version check is done for the latest beta and installed if a newer version is found.

-## Environment variables ADVERTISE_IP and ALLOWED_NETWORKS
+## Environment variables PLEX_ADVERTISE_URL and PLEX_NO_AUTH_NETWORKS

 The variables correspond to the below plex network settings.

 ![Plex settings](../img/plex_settings.png "Plex settings")

-The variable `ADVERTISE_IP` is useful to aid your local clients in discovering your plex server when running in the `bridge` network mode.
+The variable `PLEX_ADVERTISE_URL` is useful to aid your local clients in discovering your plex server when running in the `bridge` network mode.
 Most likely you would use something like `http://192.168.0.10:32400`.
-You could use `ALLOWED_NETWORKS` when you're locked out and need to regain access without providing credentials.
+You could use `PLEX_NO_AUTH_NETWORKS` when you're locked out and need to regain access without providing credentials.

 ## TOP secret stuff

-If you do `-e PLEX_PASS="https://..."`, stuff happens for which no support will be given.
+If you do `-e PLEX_BETA_INSTALL="https://..."`, stuff happens for which no support will be given.